keboola/connection-docs/components/data-apps/index.md

 [Read more about the Streamlit secrets](https://docs.streamlit.io/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).

 ## Access Storage from Data App
-By default, the Keboola Streamlit Docker image includes two environment variables, which can be easily used to access keboola storage from your application:
+By default, there are two environment variables available that make it easy to access Keboola storage from your application:

 - `KBC_URL`: This represents the URL of the current Keboola project.
 - `KBC_TOKEN`: This represents the storage token with full read-write access to Keboola Storage.